-Increasingly age, not class, appears to be the most prominent dividing line in politics.
-Young people across the globe are embracing left-wing ideas, supporting figures such as Corbyn and Sanders.
-Why is this happening?
-Where has this ‘Generation Left’ come from, where is it going, and how can it change the world?
+Increasingly age appears to be the key dividing line in contemporary politics.
+Young people across the globe are embracing left-wing ideas and supporting figures such as Corbyn and Sanders.
+Where has this ‘Generation Left’ come from?
+How can it change the world?

-This compelling book by Keir Milburn traces the story of Generation Left from the financial crash of 2008, through the expansion of new political possibilities in the explosive movements of 2011.
-Entering the electoral arena, Generation Left has found itself vying for dominance with aging voters who are turning to the right and a ‘Third Way’ political elite unable to accept their world has gone.
+This compelling book by Keir Milburn traces the story of Generation Left.
+Emerging in the aftermath of the 2008 financial crash, it has now entered the electoral arena and found itself vying for dominance with ageing right-leaning voters and a ‘Third Way’ political elite unable to accept the new realities.

-By offering a new concept of political generations, Milburn unveils the ideas, attitudes and direction of Generation Left and explains how the age gap can be bridged, and the drift of older people towards conservatism ended through a reinvention of youth and adulthood.
-This book is essential reading for anyone, young or old who is interested in addressing the multiple crises of our time.
+By offering a new concept of political generations, Milburn unveils the ideas, attitudes and direction of Generation Left and explains how the age gap can be bridged by reinventing youth and adulthood.
+This book is essential reading for anyone, young or old, who is interested in addressing the multiple crises of our time.